Noah Fant Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- Fant is averaging 38.2 receiving yards per game in five career matchups against the Chiefs, 3.3 fewer than his receiving yards prop bet over/under for Saturday's game (41.5).
+- Against the Chiefs, Fant has averaged 38.2 receiving yards per game in his five career matchups, 2.3 fewer than his over/under for Saturday's game.

-- The Chiefs are conceding 269.0 passing yards per game this year, the NFL's 26th-ranked pass defense.
+- The Chiefs have the NFL's 26th-ranked pass defense this season, surrendering 269.0 yards per game through the air.

-- With 27 passing TDs conceded this year, the Chiefs defense is ranked 21st in the league.
+- At 1.7 passing TDs allowed per game, the Chiefs defense is ranked 21st in the NFL.

 Recent Performances

-- In last week's matchup with the Chargers, Fant caught six passes for 92 yards (15.3 yards per reception) and scored one touchdown while being targeted seven times.
+- In last week's matchup with the Chargers, Fant grabbed six passes for 92 yards (15.3 yards per reception) and scored one touchdown while being targeted seven times.

-- Fant's 17 targets have resulted in 14 receptions for 179 yards (59.7 ypg) and one touchdown during his last three games.
+- Fant's 17 targets have resulted in 14 catches for 179 yards (59.7 ypg) and one touchdown during his last three games.

 Fant's Denver Teammates